2016 Houston Texans season: Week 7: at Denver Broncos

-In a MNF matchup, Brock Osweiler returned to Denver for the first time after leaving the Broncos in the offseason.
+In a MNF matchup, the Texans also faced their former head coach in Gary Kubiak.
+Their quarterback Brock Osweiler returned to Denver for the first time after leaving the Broncos in the offseason.
 But his success last week wasn't enough this week as the Broncos held the Texans to three field goals for the win.
 With the loss, the Texans fell to 4–3.